Love lifting weights as part of your health and fitness routine but can’t figure out how to track weight lifting on your Apple Watch?

 The app makes it very easy to log a set.
 It times your rest period and haptic taps when you should lift again.

-Gymaholic also tracks your heart rate during your strength training workouts.
+Gymaholic also tracks your heart rate during their strength training workouts.
 Gymaholic is helpful if you use the app to track your lifts, sets, and reps instead of just calories and heart rate.

 The app also makes it super easy to track the muscles you worked on and your rest periods.

-Gymaholic also sells exercise packs that you can buy for creating a portfolio of workouts that suit your preferences.
+Gymaholic also sells exercise packs that you can buy to create a portfolio of workouts that suit your preferences.

 Strong app for Apple Watch